Shoe Trading License in Dubai: Cost and Requirements

 Free zone status adds further commercial appeal.
 Businesses registered at Dubai South Business Hub Free Zone are entitled to 100% foreign ownership, full repatriation of profits and capital, and zero personal income tax.
 These structural advantages make it straightforward for international investors to establish and operate a footwear trading business without the need for a local sponsor.

-What the Shoe Trading Licence Covers
+What the Shoe Trading License Covers

 Activity code 4771.99 relates to the retail sale of footwear not classified elsewhere under the International Standard Industrial Classification (ISIC) framework.
 This broad classification covers all categories of shoes, including sports footwear, formal shoes, casual footwear, sandals, boots, and specialist footwear types not captured under more specific codes.

-The trading licence category permits the holder to import, export, distribute, and re-export footwear products.
+The trading license category permits the holder to import, export, distribute, and re-export footwear products.
 Businesses can trade with other free zone entities, engage directly with international buyers and suppliers, and access the UAE mainland market through a licensed local distributor or agent.

-Who This Licence Is Suited For
+Who This License Is Suited For

 Entrepreneurs and SMEs looking to enter the UAE or wider GCC footwear retail or wholesale market